 If we feel the need to step out, there is a whole African continent to look upon but God forbid we exhibit a little Pan Africanism.
 October 1 sees no love here despite the existence of a category inclined to the African continent.
 October 1 is one of my films of the year – made in Africa by and African with a true Pan African spirit provoking empathy and thought for our continent but nah – let’s jump on the fanfare bandwagon and dish out nominations to the American production because it stars Ghanaians.
 This cut me deep.

 How seriously should we take the GMAs I ask again?
 This time I will give a definite answer – as seriously as a baby’s first stumble I reckon.

-According to the GMAs, “The Ghana Movie Awards (MAG) Is an event to recognize excellence by annually honoring achievements of Actors, writers, directors, producers, technicians and other personalities in the film making industry of Africa,” if they say so.
+According to the GMAs, “The Ghana Movie Awards (MAG) Is an event to recognize excellence by annually honouring achievements of Actors, writers, directors, producers, technicians and other personalities in the filmmaking industry of Africa,” if they say so.